Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Black sand beach, Vik, Iceland

 For our tour, Vik was not only an attraction, but also the lunch stop.
-The small town boasts a handful of places to eat, a stunning black sand beach that fronts the village, a historic church and more gorgeous landscapes.
+The small town boasts a handful of places to eat, a stunning beach, a historic church and more gorgeous landscapes.

 View of the Black Sand Beach in Vik, Iceland

-When we climbed over the dunes to the Vik beach, we were in awe.
+When we climbed over the dunes to the shore, we were in awe.
 The powder-fine, charcoal black beach was half covered in a fresh dusting of snow, creating a striking contrast.
-We found a perch along the rocky breakwater where we could eat as we took in the amazing Southern Iceland scenery.

 Snow covered beach, Vik, Iceland

-From the Vik Black Sand Beach, there is an incredible view of the Reynisdrangar sea stacks.
+From the beach, there is an incredible view of the Reynisdrangar sea stacks.
 The surf pounded the shoreline and the rock formations looked like frozen figurines.

-How these famous rocks in Iceland came to stand in the ocean off the tip of the peninsula is shrouded in folklore.
+How these renowned rocks came to stand in the ocean off the tip of the peninsula is shrouded in folklore.

 One legend is that trolls tried to drag a 3-masted ship onto the beach at Vik, but the vessel turned to rock before they accomplished their task.

-Another tale is that a woman was kidnapped by two trolls who took her out to sea.
-When her husband found out, they solidified in their tracks and still stand there today.
+Another tale is that a woman was kidnapped by two trolls who then took her out to sea.
+When her husband found out, they were solidified in their tracks.

 Church in the snow, Vik, Iceland